Saadjassal/Connect-Four/Readme.md

 python app.py
 ```

-Ensure you are in the same directory as `app.py`.
+Make sure you are in the same directory as `app.py`.

+---

 ## Game Description